-Why did Moshe have to leave the town to pray?
+Why did Moshe have to leave the town to Daven?

-Rashi and Ramban #2: Because the town was full of idols.
+Rashi and Ramban #2 (citing the Mechilta): Because the town was full of idols.
 1

 Riva: This Makah was in the field.
-Moshe wanted to see the damage to the trees, and then he would put to his heart to pray [that it cease].
+Moshe wanted to see the damage to the trees, and then Daven for it to cease].

-Ramban: Because, as opposed to the previous occasions, when Pharaoh asked for the plague to be removed only the next day, Moshe did not need to inform Pharaoh where he would pray, this time he asked for the hail to cease immediately, and Moshe was obligated to tell him that he would pray as soon as he left the precincts of the town.
+Ramban: Because, as opposed to the previous occasions, when Par'oh asked for the plague to be removed only the next day, Moshe did not need to inform Pa'roh where he would Daven, this time he asked for the hail to cease immediately, and Moshe was obligated to tell him that he would only Daven as soon as he left the precincts of the town.
 1

 Ramban: Refer to 8:18:1:1**.

-Seforno: He said this with reference to the fact that, thunder and hail would (unnaturally) cease simultaneously - from one moment to the next.
+Seforno: He said this with reference to the fact that, thunder and hail would (miraculously) cease simultaneously - from one moment to the next.
 1

-To stress that the cessation of the plague was not because Hashem thought that Pharaoh had done Teshuvah (as the next Pasuk clarifies [Seforno]).
+Seforno: To emphasize the fact that the cessation of the plague was not because Hashem thought that Par'oh had done Teshuvah - as the next Pasuk clarifies.